-Figure 14: Opening the Catalog window in ArcGIS
+Figure 14: Catalog tab in ArcMap

-Figure 15: Creating a new Folder Connection in ArcMap
+Figure 15: Opening a folder in ArcMap

 - b.
-Navigate to your product's parent directory and click OK. - 2.
-Expand the Orb_Cal_TF_TC.data folder and drag the Gamma0_VV.img file into your project.
-Build pyramids if desired (it will take a while, but make zooming and panning faster later on). - Note that only the .img file will appear in the Catalog window; the .hdr file is hidden from view, but used by ArcGIS to properly display the .img file. - The image may appear very dark in GIS.
-You may change the stretch properties to display the image in a more visually useful way, or refer to the ASF Data Recipe on How to View RTC Images in ArcGIS for instructions on converting the values from power to another scale (Amplitude or dB) for easier viewing.

-Note that converting to a different scale creates a new raster with different pixel values, while changing the stretch just adjusts the display without changing the actual pixel values.
+Navigate to your product's parent directory. - 2.
+Expand the \Orb\Cal\TF\TC.data folder and drag the Gamma0\VV.img file into your project.
+Build pyramids if desired (it will take a while). - a.
+Note that only the .img file will appear in the Catalog window; the .hdr file is hidden from view, but used by ArcGIS to properly display the .img file. - 3.
+The image may appear very dark in GIS.
+You may change the stretch properties to display the image in a more visually useful way, or refer to the ASF Data Recipes on How to View RTC in GIS for instructions on converting the values from power to another scale (Amplitude or dB) for easier viewing.
+This second approach creates a new raster with a different value scale, while changing the stretch does not impact the actual power data values. - a.

-- a.
 To simply change the stretch without generating new data: - i.
-Right-click on the layer in the Table of Contents, select Properties (Figure 16).
+Right-click on the layer in the Table of Contents, select Properties (Figure 16). - ii.
+In the Symbology tab, under the Stretched option, set the Stretch Type to Standard Deviations (the default is Percent Clip). - iii.
+The default value for the number of standard deviations is 2.5, which is fine for many RTC images.
+You may find that a different number works better for your image; try a few others and use the Apply button to find the value that you like best for your dataset.
+When you've decided on a value, click the OK button.